 EHRI 10 Years | Statements

-The European Holocaust Research Infrastructure celebrates its 10 year anniversary in November 2020, a remarkable achievement for a project that started with a lifespan of 4 years - and that is now growing into a permanent infrastructure.
-To mark the occasion, we have asked some prominent people who have been involved with EHRI and supported the project over the last decade for a statement on EHRI and/or Holocaust Studies.
+The European Holocaust Research Infrastructure celebrated its 10 year anniversary in November 2020, a remarkable achievement for a project that started with a lifespan of 4 years - and that is now growing into a permanent infrastructure.
+To mark the occasion, we asked some prominent people who have been involved with EHRI and supported the project over the decade for a statement on EHRI and/or Holocaust Studies.

 Katharina von Schnurbein, European Commission Coordinator on Combating antisemitism and Fostering Jewish Life.
 Katharina von Schnurbein took part in a roundtable discussion at the EHRI Conference "Holocaust Studies in its Social Setting" in 2019.

 "The European Union is built on the ashes of the Shoah.
 And in the face of populism and nationalism we see narratives about the past being challenged, including on the Holocaust.
 Suddenly it seems debatable who was a victim, who was a perpetrator and who collaborated.
 So, research on the Holocaust based on historic documents, accessible and digital archives will remain important.
 This is what EHRI offers and the high number of hits per month on the EHRI portal (17.000 users) testifies its important role.
 The world is increasingly connected and EHRI provides this connection and interactions for Holocaust research.
 So, in fact, I am convinced that EHRI’s relevance will significantly increase in the coming years.